MasuodSamarin/AVR-DRAM/README.md

 - define DRAM_INIT_SEQUENCE_CYCLES to value given by the datasheet of used memory
 - define all control pins and full 8 bit port for data operation
 - define DRAM_EDO_MODE if memory is EDO type
+- OE signal have to be tied to ground

 #optional
 - modify RefreshTimerInt() with corresponding DRAM_REFRESH_INTERRUPT macro for most optimal refresh peroid corresponding to datasheet